Guidelines, best-practices, metrics and questions to help you and your team write incredible OKRs

 The primary pitfall to avoid is signaling that there are so many priorities that no-one in your team can see the path forward.
 Also, OKRs shouldn’t be so vague or unattainable that the team won’t believe in them.

-Questions to ask the team while creating OKRs:
+Questions to ask the team while writing OKRs:

 Are there too many OKRs?
 Too few?